 Where necessary, amounts relating to prior years have been reclassified to facilitate comparison and achieve consistency in disclosure with current year amounts.

-2.7 Dividend Income
+2.7 Dividend income

-Dividends on available-for-sale equity instruments other than equity investments in associate companies are recognised in the statement of comprehensive income as part of other income when the Group's right to receive payments is established.
+Dividends on available-for-sale equity instruments are recognised in the statements of profit or loss and other comprehensive income as part of other income when the Group's right to receive payments is established.